-The Kanban system organizes the supply and production of goods in manufacturing processes that operate according to the just-in-time (JIT) methodology (having the only necessary amount of raw materials on hand at the right time).
+The Kanban system organises the supply and production of goods in manufacturing processes that operate according to the just-in-time (JIT) methodology (having the only necessary amount of raw materials on hand at the right time).
 The end goal is to adjust manufacturing capacity to demand in order to avoid overstocking and unnecessary wait times between processes.

-The Kanban method was developed at Toyota in the 1950s as part of the Lean manufacturing methodology (minimizing waste to increase productivity).
+The Kanban method was developed at Toyota in the 1950s as part of the Lean manufacturing methodology (minimising waste to increase productivity).
 Industrial engineer Taiichi Ohno designed the production model, which was identified as the solution for coping with the major depression into which Japanese industry had sunk following the Second World War.